AlexDatTr/Ecommerce_Project/starting_with_data.md

 ORDER BY	monthlyrevenue	DESC

-Answer: The query calculated the total revenue of every month of the year 2017 - the most recent year by calculated the total of productprice * productquantity group by all the months of 	the year 2017
+Answer: Calculate the most recent year by finding the maximum year - 2017 , then calculate the total of productprice * productquantity group by all the months of the year 			2017
 	Answer table:	https://drive.google.com/file/d/1jg8ati5okACq9cD4DuMD9kTJgwL-5P3O/view?usp=sharing

 Question 2: Best selling category by month for most recent year?